antoniyadev/credit-management-system/README.md

 </p>

 > This is a small project for managing credits.
 Users can view, create, and add payments to their credits.
+>
+> Credits list
 ![Screenshot from 2024-09-23 09-16-38](https://github.com/user-attachments/assets/38c1e1c1-04ad-4176-900e-ab5087b4fa68)
 >
+> Create credit
 ![Screenshot from 2024-09-23 21-02-57](https://github.com/user-attachments/assets/eab3ebae-cab9-4743-bc36-6f91353fa783)

+## Features
+- The monthly installment is calculated using an interest rate of 7.9%.
+- Each credit is assigned a unique serial number based on its creation date in the format (Y-m)-0000000x.
+For example, if two credits are created in September, their serial numbers will be 2024-09-0000001 and 2024-09-0000002.
+- If a payment is made that exceeds the remaining balance, the user will be notified, and the balance will be set to zero.
+- A recipient's total credit cannot exceed 80,000 BGN.

 ## Install